Top 5 Stylish Men's Dress Shoes for Plantar Fasciitis and Diabetic Nerve Pain

 - Polyurethane outsole for cushioning, traction and stability

 The manufacturer notes that the Lexington collection features an advanced EVA performance insole for maximum comfort.
-This therpeutic shoe, like more or less al therapeutic shoes, is often a source of relief for those of us suffering from foot pain, including bunions, arthritis, diabetic feet, or who need need extra shock absorption as they recover from plantar fasciitis.
+This therpeutic shoe, like more or less al therapeutic shoes, is often a source of relief for those of us suffering from foot pain, including bunions, arthritis, or who need need extra shock absorption as they recover from plantar fasciitis.

 Diabetic Foot and Nerve Pain

 Diabetic Neuropathy, which essentially means diabetic nerve pain, is a more serious condition that plantar fasciitis because it affect systems throughout your body.
-The imbalance in blood sugar that is the primary problem in diabetes can cause all kinds of problems, but one of them is nerve pain that tends to affect the legs and feet the most.
+The imbalance in blood sugar that is the primary problem in diabetic conditions can cause all kinds of problems, but one of them is nerve pain that tends to affect the legs and feet the most.
 For some people, the pain is relatively mild, but for others the damage to the nerves can be very serious.

 There are essentially four kinds of diabetic neuropathy, but the most common form is known as peripheral neuropathy.
 This complication of diabetes first affects the feet and legs, but can spread to hands and arms.
 Symptoms are often worse at night.
 According to the Mayo Clinic website, other symptoms of peripheral neuropathy can include: